openalea/PkgIt/README.txt

 Utilisation
 ------------

-Everything can be done by executing easy_pkg:
+.. note :: Everything can be done by executing easy_pkg.

 First, package everything: